frederic-perez/AmE-dictionary/data/dictionary.md

 __funnel__ _v_ :two::hammer:
 __funny farm__ _n slang_ _offensive_ A mental health facility or hospital.
 __funny money__ _n_
+__funny papers__ _n_ :two: A section of a newspaper containing comics and humorous matter. _Scott nodded and turned to go back to his funny papers and the sports news._
 __funny stomach__
 __fur-ternity leave__
 __furbish__ _v_